 Depending on your situation, the kids might not feel right celebrating you on Mother’s day.
 Even if they hold you in the highest regard, they may feel like they’re betraying mom if they celebrate you on her day.

 I would tell you not to take it personally, but you probably will anyways.
 So let your family know about Stepmother’s Day, it’s a great way for the kids to be able to celebrate you without the guilt.

 If you’re looking for acknowledgment, whether it be on Mother’s Day or Stepmother’s Day, you’re probably going to have to ask for it.

 If you find yourself thinking “he should know…” then you’re setting yourself up for disappointment and setting him up for failure.

-I know that doesn’t sound romantic, but most men aren’t wired to think about these things.
+I know that doesn’t sound romantic, but if you look at it like he really does want to make you happy, he just needs to know how – well that’s pretty darn romantic.
 So do everyone a favor and set your husband up for success.